-Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and the Others
+Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

-Port Styles Explained: Ruby, Tawny, LBV, Vintage, and the Others
+Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 Port is not one wine.
 It is a whole family of fortified wines from Portugal’s Douro Valley, and the style names on the label tell you a lot about what to expect in the glass.
-For beginners, the most useful split is this: Ruby Ports are usually fruitier and less oxidized, while Tawny Ports are usually nuttier, softer, and shaped more by time in wood.
+For beginners, the most useful split is Ruby vs Tawny: Ruby Ports are usually fruitier and less oxidized, while Tawny Ports are usually nuttier, softer, and shaped more by time in wood.

 If you only remember a few names, start with Ruby, Tawny, LBV, and Vintage.
 Those are the styles you will see most often.
 But Port includes more than that: White Port, Rosé Port, Colheita, Crusted, Garrafeira, Reserve Ruby, Reserve Tawny, and aged Tawny are all worth knowing at least in broad terms.